cellbiomaths/MInfer/README.md

 **MInfer** is an R package designed for analyzing metabolomics data.
 It provides tools for data preparation, covariance matrix generation, Jacobian matrix computation, and visualization of metabolite interaction networks.

+MInfer represents a novel computational framework that effectively facilitates the transition from MetaboAnalyst to Jacobian analysis, enhancing the exploration of metabolomic networks.
+This integration allows researchers to harness the strengths of both platforms, enabling a comprehensive analysis that captures the dynamic interactions between metabolites.

 ---

 ## Installation